-CRITERIA DESCRIPTION FORGIVENESS AWARDED Benefits Low-to- Moderate Income Persons The project successfully meets HUD's National Objective of benefitting low-to-moderate income persons, either by LMI area benefit, LMI job creation, or LMI limited clientele.
-If yes, 20% of awarded amount is forgiven.
-2) More than 10% Local Funding Participation For every additional 22.5% in local funding participation over the minimum of 10% required (10% to 32.5%, 32.5% to 55%, 55% to 77.5%, 77.5% to 100%), an additional 5% will be forgiven incrementally.
-If yes, 5% of the awarded amount is forgiven for every increment met, with a max of 20%.
-3) Excess of Minimum Job Creation Benefit The minimum threshold of job creation is one FTE job for every \$50,000 of CDBG funds awarded.
-For every additional FTE job created above that minimum amount, \$25,000 of the award amount will be forgiven.
-An amount of \$25,000 is forgiven for every new FTE job created above the minimum required per the loan agreement.
-Forgiveness equals the total from items 1 through 3.
-The maximum loan forgiveness is capped at 50% of the original award amount.
+CRITERIA DESCRIPTION FORGIVENESS AWARDED Benefits Low-to- Moderate Income Persons The project successfully meets HUD's National Objective of benefitting low-to-moderate income persons, either by LMI Area Benefit, LMI Job Creation, or LMI Limited Clientele.
+If yes, twenty percent (20%) of awarded amount is forgiven.
+2) More than 10% Local Funding Participation For every additional twenty-two point five percent (22.5%) in local funding participation over the minimum of ten percent (10%) required (10% to 32.5%, 32.5% to 55%, 55% to 77.5%, 77.5% to 100%), an additional five percent (5%) will be forgiven incrementally.
+If yes, five percent (5%) of the awarded amount is forgiven for every increment met, with a max of twenty percent (20%).
+3) Excess of Minimum Job Creation Benefit The minimum threshold of job creation is one FTE job for every fifty thousand dollars (\$50,000) of CDBG funds awarded.
+For every additional FTE job created above that minimum amount, twenty five thousand dollars (\$25,000) of the award amount will be forgiven.
+An amount of twenty five thousand dollars (\$25,000) is forgiven for every new FTE job created above the minimum required per the loan agreement.
+4) Local Suppliers Benefit Project was supplied with locally manufactured goods and suppliers; additional loan amount can be forgiven.
+If seventy-five percent (75%) of materials/suppliers were manufactured locally, an additional five percent (5%) can be forgiven.
+Materials must be manufactured in P.R. and suppliers be fifty-one percent plus (+51%) locally owned.
+Five (5%) of the loan amount can be forgiven if seventy-five percent (75%) of materials and suppliers are local.
+Forgiveness equals the total from items one (1) through four (4) .
+The maximum loan forgiveness is capped at fifty percent (50%) of the original award amount.